RomanKuruc/RomanKuruc/README.md

-### Hi there 👋,
+# <p align="center">Hi there 👋,
-I am from Dubnica nad Váhom, Slovakia.
-I am currently working as software developer for Bel Power Solutions.
+I am from Dubnica nad Váhom, Slovakia and I am working as software developer.
+My main job is development of software for microprocessors.
 I am currently learning computer security and networking.
-I am mostly coding in C and python
+I am mostly coding in C and python</p>

-Most of my repositories are my school assignments
+<p align="center">Most of my repositories are my school assignments<p>

 <!--
 **RomanKuruc/RomanKuruc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.